Solution

 The scoring debate usually starts when the source trail is weak.

-RFx responses often include long technical answers, attachments, pricing sheets, and contractual deviations.
+RFx responses often include long technical answers, attachments, contractual deviations, and supporting documents.
 Teams try to reduce that into scores, but the scoring layer often gets separated from the underlying response content.

 When stakeholders challenge an evaluation, the team ends up back in the documents trying to reconstruct why a response was marked fulfilled, partial, or failed.